jameshsu1125/lesca-cdn-path/readme.md

 # Why use it.

-Use it when image is separated from `html`.
+Use it when image is separated from the `server`.

 # Installation